dagraham/etm-dgraham/notes.md

 ## Coding

+* Handle DST in @- and @+ entries

 * Foundation
-    * Incorporate RDict and use for index view
-    * View class for view_pt
-    * Logging
+    x Logging
     * Timing
 * To use
-    * Create new item
+    x Create new item
-    * Edit exiting item
+    x Edit exiting item
         * Which instance dialog
     * Finish
     * Alarms